 Most attractions are centered within the old city wall.
 You can buy a ticket to visit all the sights as well as climb and circumnavigate the wall for an all-inclusive price.
 The ticket is good for two days and lets you in to see the “Wild Jujubes” dance performance (think Romeo & Juliet a la Chinese-style ballet).
 The downside is that if you just want to see a few of the sights, many won’t let you buy a one-off ticket.

-These two streets are the main arteries of tourist-ville.
-Shops, hotels and restaurants are housed inside old Ming and Qing-era courtyard houses.
-These compounds are part of what make Pingyao and the surrounding area famous – low one-story brick homes form inner courtyard mazes.
+- West and South Streets: These two streets are the main arteries of tourist-ville.
+Shops, hotels, and restaurants are housed inside old Ming and Qing-era courtyard houses.
+These compounds are part of what makes Pingyao and the surrounding area famous – low one-story brick homes form inner courtyard mazes.
 Watch Raise the Red Lantern, which was filmed outside Pinqyao in a family compound to get an idea of what these compounds looked like.
 These two streets are home to many of the major tourist sights (temples and such) and it’s enjoyable to meander down the lanes munching on local snacks from the street stalls and bargaining for treasures.

-The Ri Sheng Chang bank is one of the most famous sights in Pingyao.
-Located on West Street across from the North Street corner, the museum is a maze of rooms within a courtyard that housed one of China’s first exchange shops, therefore having enormous influence on early banking in China.
+- Ri Sheng Chang (The First Draft Bank of China): The Ri Sheng Chang bank is one of the most famous sights in Pingyao.
+Located on West Street across from the North Street corner, the museum is a maze of rooms within a courtyard that housed one of China’s first exchange shops, therefore having an enormous influence on early banking in China.
 Founded in 1823 during the Qing Dynasty, rooms show displays of things used in banking in early times.

 There are a couple of family compounds, the most famous of which is the Qiao Family Courtyard House or Qiao Jia Dayuan.
 Built in the Qing Dynasty, Raise the Red Lantern was filmed there.
 It’s worth a stop on the way to or from Pingyao from Taiyuan.